zelevin/wordle/README.md

 [wordle_strategy.py](wordle_strategy.py)

-Analyses possible opening words, returning the probability that the correct word is guessed on the third turn.
+Analyses possible opening words, returning the probability that the correct word is guessed on the third turn for the given combination of the first word response and the (optimal for this response) second guess.
+Also computes the total weighted probability for the opening move.
 If there are N possible candidates after the first two moves, the code considers that the probability of guessing correctly is 1 / N.

 Run this script with the list of opening word candidates as parameters, e.g.:
 ```